sara-marolt/sara-marolt.github.io/ringing.md

 ## Upplands Ornitologiska Förening

-Throoughout 2025 and 2026, I have been working alongside **Upplands Ornithological Association** to set up a Constant Effort Site (CES) in Uppsala to promote ringing and birding to the public.
+Throughout 2025 and 2026, I have been working alongside **Upplands Ornithological Association** to set up a Constant Effort Site (CES) in Uppsala to promote ringing and birding to the public.
 Through this role, I am learning about the process of setting up a ringing station, including practical tasks and communication with the local community and land owners.
 Additionally, trough this role, I am responsible for helping to educate and communicate the role of UOF in Uppsala and to assist with bird ringing around various locations in Uppland.